 Under the AJA, a range of measures and indicators developed by the Aboriginal Justice Forum are monitored to support implementation of the Agreement.
-The Crime Statistics Agency has developed a set of interactive data visualisations for key Aboriginal Justice Indicators.
+The Crime Statistics Agency (External link) has developed a set of interactive data visualisations for key Aboriginal Justice Indicators.

 The Aboriginal Justice Indicators contain information relating to Aboriginal and Torres Strait Islander people and their interactions with Victoria Police, including data on alleged offenders, victims of crime, and parties involved in family violence incidents.

 Access the latest Aboriginal crime data (External link)

 [i] Allison F, Cuneen C. 2010, ‘The role of Indigenous Justice Agreements in Improving Legal and Social Outcomes for Indigenous People’ Sydney Law Review vol. 32 no.4.